The Quality Consistency Problem

 When a callback occurs (a customer calls because the problem was not fully resolved), handle it immediately and analyze it afterward.

 Immediate handling: Return the same technician if possible (they know the job), or the most experienced available if the relationship is damaged.
 Resolve it at no charge.
 Communicate proactively — do not wait for the customer to call again.
+The research on service recovery is consistent: customers who have a problem resolved quickly and professionally often show higher long-term loyalty than customers who never experienced a problem at all.
+A callback handled well is an opportunity, not just a failure.

 Afterward: Document what failed.
 Update training materials.
 If the same failure mode happens twice with the same technician, address it directly in coaching.